 – Ursula Le Guin

-This means fiction that focuses on relevant problems in all its varied complexities, and not the trope of evil faceless tyrants wishing to conquer all that is “white and pure and free”.
+Radical, speculative, visionary fiction should focus on relevant problems in all its varied complexities, and not the trope of evil faceless tyrants wishing to conquer all that is “white and pure and free”.

 This means fiction that is both realistic and honest but remains empowering and hopeful.